nicklockwood/iNotify/README.txt

 Purpose
 --------------

 iNotify is a simple library that allows you to "push" notifications to users of your iPhone or Mac App Store apps that pop up when they open the app.
-Unlike Apple's built-in push notifications API, these do not appear when the app isn't running, but they require very little in terms of server-side infrastructure or configuration - you simply place a file on some hosted web space somewhere and update it when needed.
+Unlike Apple's built-in push notifications API, these do not appear when the app isn't running (technically, they are pulled by the app rather than pushed), but they require very little in terms of server-side infrastructure or configuration - you simply place a file on some hosted web space somewhere and update it when needed.

 The notifications consist of a title, message and optionally a button that sends the user to a URL that can be specified on a per-message basis.